 How much is the SMSF death tax?

-Generally, the death of a super fund member may give rise to tax and duty.
+Disclaimer: Generally, the death of a super fund member may give rise to tax and duty.
 Therefore, proper wealth and estate planning are a must to minimise any applicable taxes upon death.
-Speak to a Chan & Naylor Wealth Planning Specialist today to formulate a reliable plan to take care of your family.
+Speak to a Investax Wealth Planning Specialist today to formulate a reliable plan to take care of your family.